Arielle Jacobs

 Arielle Jacobs is an American singer and actress, mostly seen on stage in musicals.
 She is best known for her roles as Nina Rosario in the US Tour and Broadway productions of In the Heights and as Princess Jasmine in the Australian and Broadway productions of Aladdin.

+Jacobs originated the role of Gabriella Montez in the First National Tour of High School Musical on Stage!.
+She also originated the role of Imelda Marcos in the Broadway production of David Byrne and Fatboy Slim’s Here Lies Love.

 Biography

 Jacobs was born in San Francisco to a Filipino mother and an American-Jewish father.
 She later moved to Half Moon Bay, California, and then to New York City.
 Her older brother, Adam Jacobs, is also a theatre performer.

 Dancing since the age of three, she studied ballet, tap, and jazz.
 Jacobs' first time in front of an audience was at the age of seven, as a Christmas present in a school play.
 After moving to Princeton, New Jersey in her early teens, Jacobs attended Princeton High School, where she performed with the Princeton High School Choir.
 She graduated from New York University with a Bachelor of Music Degree in Vocal Performance.

 She began studying voice at the San Francisco Conservatory of Music, and later at the Westminster Conservatory of Music.
 Her first taste of professional theatre came at the age of ten when she was cast in a new musical called Honor Song for Crazy Horse at the Mountain View Center for Performing Arts in California.

 Jacobs takes an active interest in environmentalism and animal rights, and created an environmental website called "Help Heal the Earth" to teach kids about living an eco-friendly life.
 She also founded a non-profit organization called The Girls Camaraderie Project, which aims to inspire camaraderie among girls ages 10–13, and runs this organization with Broadway star Lexi Lawson (who played Eliza in the musical Hamilton).

+Jacobs married actor J.J.
+Caruncho on March 6, 2020 in Tulum, Mexico.